• Home

 Cam Deformity and Acetabular Dysplasia as Risk Factors for Hip Osteoarthritis//November 2018

-A paper by Saberi-Hosnijeh et al, 2016 looking at acetabular dysplasia and cam deformity as risk factors for developing hip osteoarthritis has highlighted the following:
+A paper by Saberi-Hosnijeh et al, 2016 examining hip dysplasia, specifically acetabular dysplasia and cam deformity, as risk factors for developing hip osteoarthritis, has highlighted the following:

-• The cam deformity on the femoral head articulates earlier with the acetabulum during flexion and internal rotation of the hip and results in the cam being forced into the acetabulum.
-This leads to structural damage of the acetabular rim, resulting in labral tears and cartilage delamination.
-This damage may gradually lead to hip OA.
+The cam deformity on the femoral head articulates earlier with the acetabulum during flexion and internal rotation of the hip, resulting in the cam being forced into the acetabulum.
+This leads to structural damage of the acetabular rim, resulting in labral tears and cartilage delamination, which may gradually contribute to the development of hip OA.

-• A significant association between acetabular dysplasia and development of OA was only seen in the female group.
-This could be due to differences in alignment of the lower extremity in women compared with men, which results in changes to dynamic and mechanical joint loading of the hip.
-Women often have abnormal underlying joint laxity, estrogen metabolism, and pregnancy‐associated pelvic instability which might explain the difference.
+Interestingly, a significant association between acetabular dysplasia and the development of OA was only observed in the female group.
+This difference could be attributed to variations in alignment of the lower extremity between women and men, affecting dynamic and mechanical joint loading of the hip.
+Women often exhibit abnormal underlying joint laxity and changes in muscle strength, along with factors like estrogen metabolism and pregnancy‐associated pelvic instability, which might explain the observed differences in sports activity changes and the risk of developing hip OA.
+Periacetabular osteotomy may be considered in managing these conditions to enhance functional performance.

 Copyright © 2018 Hip Dysplasia Physio - All Rights Reserved.